-"Extended family member" means family as defined by the law or custom of the Indian child's tribe or, in the absence of such law or custom, shall be a person who has reached the age of 18 and who is the Indian child's grandparent, parent's sibling, sibling, sibling-in-law, sibling's child, first or second cousin, or step-parents.
+"Extended family member" means family as defined by the law or custom of the Indian child's tribe or, in the absence of such law or custom, shall be a person who has reached the age of 18 and who is the Indian child's grandparent, aunt or uncle, brother or sister, brother-in-law or sister-in-law, niece or nephew, first or second cousin, or step-parents.
 [25 U.S.C. § 1903(2)]